celer-pkg/celer/docs/en-US/cmd_create.md

 >The generated file is located in the **conf/platforms** directory.
 >Then you need to open the generated file and configure it according to your target environment.

-For the details, you can read the [introduction of the platform](./introduce_platform.md).
+For the details, you can read the [advancement of the platform](./advance_platform.md).

 ### 2. Create a new project